Can I Get Security Clearance With A Criminal Record?

 • Top secret, including both Sensitive Compartmentalized Information (SCI)

-The security clearance process can take months, or even more than a year to complete, and clearances must be renewed periodically, depending on the level of clearance.
-Servicemembers and civilian employees of the Department of Defense can also be subject to random and continuous investigations in between their security clearance renewals.
-Those who have them must be careful not to do anything to strain the government’s trust, or risk losing their clearance, and likely their job.
+The security clearance process can take months or more than a year to complete, and clearances must be renewed periodically, depending on the level of clearance.
+Servicemembers and Department of Defense civilian employees can also be subject to random and continuous investigations between their security clearance renewals.
+Those who have them must be careful not to do anything to strain the government’s trust or risk losing their clearance and likely their job.

 Can I Get Security Clearance with a Criminal Record?

-In applying for security clearance you will be required to disclose every aspects of your criminal record on the “Questionnaire for National Security Positions” (Standard Form 86), including if you have:
+In applying for security clearance, you will be required to disclose every aspect of your criminal record on the “Questionnaire for National Security Positions” (Standard Form 86), including if you have:

 • Ever been charged with a felony offense